Bendoman/MusicVisuals/README.md

 | Justice.png | Modified screnshot from album cover |

 # Team member input
+This project was completed with collaboration from all team members.
+The majority of development was done together, in person on the same computer, hence the majority of commits coming from a single account.

 ### Ben
 I chose the song took care of modelling the cross and wrote the CrossVisual and TrumpetBandVisual classes.
 I am most proud of the 3D representation of the cross and having it sync up correctly with the beat.
 I learned the basics of 3D modeling in blender and how to work with audacity.

 ### Caoimhin
+I wrote the majority of the AudioBandsVisual and WaveForm classes.
+I am most proud of phase 2 of the visualisation.
+I learned about frequency bands and how to use them to syncronise visuals to music.

 ### Evan
+I wrote the CircularWaveVisual, craeted the piano buildup visualization near the end and collaborated with the rest.
+I am most proud of the piano buildup visualisation.
+I learned how to use sin waves to create a circular waveform.